wp-plugins/app-store-assistant/readme.txt

 = 4.4.2 =
 * Added: Ability to use Full or Short description on Single Post page [Thanks Costin]
 * Added: Ability to use Full or Short description on Multiple Post pages [Thanks Costin]
-* Added: Ability to reset all options to defaults.
+* Added: Ability to reset all settings to defaults.
 * Fixed: Issue with new Ratings bar images not being displayed
 * Changed: Moved App Store badge to local image folder to reduce page load time
-* Changed: "More Info" button now better reflects new description options
+* Changed: "More Info" button now better reflects new description settings

 = 4.4.1 =
 * Added: 12 additional styles to Ratings bar